lunarstorm/laravel-ddd/README.md

 ```

 ### Peer Dependencies
-The following additional packages are suggested while working with this package.
+The following additional packages are suggested (but not required) while working with this package.

 Data Transfer Objects: [spatie/laravel-data](https://github.com/spatie/laravel-data)
 ```bash